Democrats win unified — if narrow — control of Washington on a violent day

 The Democratic margins among voters under the age of 30 grew sharply from November, according to exit polls, as did the Democratic margins for Hispanic and Black voters, especially Black male voters.
 Democrats broadly credited a program helmed by Stacey Abrams, a former gubernatorial candidate in the state, for driving the increased political involvement.

-“I can’t help but stand in awe of African American turnout in rural areas,” Poersch said,
+“I can’t help but stand in awe of African American turnout in rural areas,” Poersch said.

 Strategists for both parties said Republicans were also likely hurt by Trump not being on the ballot himself, which bodes poorly for Republicans in the 2022 midterm elections.